dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Security Services/Azure Policy.md

 ### Azure Policy for Kubernetes

 For AKS Policies need to be explicitly enabled (Onboarding for Kubernetes Service)
-Once enabled services like Azure Defender can use the metrics from AKS to recommendations for compliance
+Once enabled services like Azure Defender can use the metrics from AKS to provide recommendations for compliance
-Regulators compliance details for AKS can be found in Security Center
+Regulatory compliance policies (GDPR, HIPAA, etc.) for AKS can be found in Security Center

 ### Policy Best Particles